nihk/RelativeTime/README.md

 }
 ```

-Add any number of `timeRangeFormatter` builders in that block to define the kinds of language you want to use within an interval of time:
+Add any number of `timeRangeFormatter` builders in that block to set the kinds of output you want to use within an interval of time:

 ```
     // From 1 hour ago til now, will print in a 'minutes from now' style.